f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab2/lab2.rst

 In this example, we've configured NGINX Agent to:

-- check for configuration changes every 15 seconds
+- Check for configuration changes every 15 seconds
-- allow for precompiled policies, meaning that NIM will compile the policy before sending to the NGINX Plus/NAP instance
+- Allow for precompiled policies, meaning that NIM will compile the policy before sending to the NGINX Plus/NAP instance
 - Enable large buffers for NGINX App Protect Monitoring
 - Enable NGINX Agent to run a syslog daemon that will forward logs to NIM Security Monitoring